tanous/website/content/authors/anous/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I look for toy models for gravitating systems.
+bio: Model building for gravitating systems.

 interests:
   - Black holes and their interiors